-A memorable collecting experience about an IBM 5110 complete system (Model 2).
-A historical system with software, documentation, and even the dust cover.
-Read about the computer and accessories, the history of this machine, and a deeper look at the system, including; disassembly to perform the needed maintenance and alleviate the systems issues.
+A special acquisition of an IBM 5110 complete system (Model 2).
+A historical IBM Microcomputer system with software, documentation, and even the dust cover.
+Read about the computer and accessories and a deeper look at the system, including; disassembly to perform the needed maintenance and alleviate the systems issues in the main processor.

 About the 5100 Computing System.